zaiah-dj/nw/README.md

 </pre>

 <p>
 NOTE: WebSockets and other bi-directional communication schemes would count as unusual in my opinion.
-These protocols really <i>aren't</i> why `nw` was written.
+These protocols really <i>aren't</i> why `tmnw` was written.
 So if that's your need, this is probably not the library you're looking for.
 </p>

 </li>